MCQs on Urinary Tract Infection, UTI

 a) Actinomyces bovis is a gram positive bacteria that causes mouth and gastrointestinal infection in cows and cattle. c) Klebsiella pneumoniae is a gram negative bacteria that is predominant pathogen of respiratory infections. d) Staphylococcus aureus is a gram positive bacteria that is a a part of normal flora of human skin, can become a opportunistic pathogen and causes skin infections, respiratory infections.

-20-a) Staphylococcus saprophyticus, a gram positive cocci and a common UTI pathogen that usually infects young females.
+20-c) Staphylococcus saprophyticus, a gram positive cocci and a common cause of UTIs in young sexually active women.